danielribeiro/conjcraft/README.md

 Installing the mod
 ----

+*Quick Note:* All instructions here assume you have the current latest stable version of Minecraft, which is [1.2.5](http://www.minecraftwiki.net/wiki/Version_history#1.2.5).

 This assumes you have basic dev tool setup (specifically wget and curl) and lawfully own a copy of Minecraft.

 If you don't have [ModLoader](http://www.minecraftdl.com/modloader-risugami-downloads/) install, you can install it and the mod in one line